Jim Mancel: 1970s

 Along with Myles Cohen, Jeanette Brantley, Aura, Mancel was part of Change's Canadian list of artists.

 In 1977, the single "Just Be Yourself" bw "Dreams" was released on the Change Records label, Cat #CH 45003.
 It was produced by John James Stewart.
 Mancel co-wrote the A side with Glen Morrow.
 The B side was written by Bill Hughes.

 In January 1978, the record had been getting some good attention.
 Being one of the records that was in the "Additions to playlists and charts that are not yet charted on the RPM charts" category, it was getting spun on Dave Watts' show at CFRA Ottawa, and Ray Edwardson's show at CFSL Weyburn, It was also charting there, entering the station's chart #39 for the week of January 21, 1978.
 A breakout market addition at CFRA Ottawa, it was also playlisted on Dave Watts' show.
 By the week of February 4, the record had been on the RPM Adult Oriented Play list chart for three weeks.
 It had moved up from #47 to #42.
 It peaked at #37 on February 25, spending a total of seven weeks in the chart.

 By March 18, RPM had noted that the record had received solid airplay in the MOR and Top 40 markets across Canada.
 It did particularly well in the Maritimes.
 It peaked at #24 on CKTS in Sherbrooke.
 It was currently at #13 on CKBC Bathurst.
 It had also had a nine-week run at Ottawa's leading station, CFRA.
 Throughout the Maritimes there were fourteen stations spinning the disc.
 There were other stations that had picked up on it including some adult contemporary stations which were instrumental in getting the record to have its charting run on the RPM Adult Oriented playlist.

 According to Mancel's label, his debut album was to be released in April.

-Artist Aura aka Aura Urziceanu recorded his composition "L.A.
+Artist Aura Aura Urziceanu recorded his composition "L.A.
 Sunshine" which was released on Change Records CHD 300 in 1978.